williamdemeo/ds644-spring2023/spark/examples/movies/README.md

 ### Sign up for an AWS account

 https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-connect-ssh-prereqs.html

-By default, Spark on an EMR cluster is configured to load data files from the `/user/hadoop/` directory on the master cluster, so we need to create that directory and place `movies.dat` and `ratings.dat` in there.
+By default, Spark on an EMR cluster is configured to load data files from the `/user/hadoop/` directory on the master cluster, so we need to create that directory and place the `ratings.dat` file in there.

 ```
 mkdir /user/hadoop
-cp movies.dat ratings.dat /usr/hadoop
+cp ratings.dat /usr/hadoop
 ```

 <!-- ter (e.g., `hdfs://ip-172-31-27-212.us-west-1.compute.internal:8020/user/hadoop/`/user/hadoop/ -->